Aarhus University Seal

 Why did you come to Denmark to study?

-I am studying Computer Engineering at Aarhus University and I am currently in my fourth semester.
-I chose Denmark for my higher studies because of the high standard of education here.
-I also chose this Scandinavian country because the quality of life is better when compared to other countries across the globe – the crime rates are low, the air is clean, the food is of high quality and the public transportation system is great.
-Moreover, the study programme I chose had a course for database algorithms and a lot of coding projects to get a hands-on approach, which made the choice that much easier for me.
+I chose Denmark because of its high standard of education.
+I also chose this Scandinavian country because the quality of life is better compared to other countries across the globe - the crime rates are low, the air is clean, the food is of high quality, and the public transportation systems are great.
+Moreover, the study programme I chose included a course on database algorithms and a lot of coding projects, to get a hands-on approach, which made the choice much easier for me.

-The education system here has been challenging for me, since every course has its own version of assignments, projects and final evaluations.
-But despite that, my time here has been great!
-I have attended events across Denmark and have also travelled with the friends I have made here.
+The education system here was challenging for me, since every course had its own version of assignments, projects, and final evaluations.
+But despite that, my time there was great!
+I attended events across Denmark and travelled with the friends I made there.
+I loved to bike, picnic with my friends, or enjoy the fresh ocean breeze near Højbjerg, which is around the deer park.

 What surprised you about life in Denmark?

 Everything in Denmark is done in a systematic way and that takes some getting used to.
-The public transport is extensive here and you can always count on getting guidance to go wherever you want to in the country.
+The public trans-portation is extensive, and you can always count on getting guidance to go wherever you want to in the country.
 And the best part?
-The safety!
-I have never felt unsafe, no matter where I have been or what time it was.
-The wind also surprised me a lot because I was expecting cold weather.
-But I didn’t know Denmark’s cold comes with a side of chilly winds!
+Safety!
+I have never felt unsafe, no matter where I am or what time it is.
+The wind also surprised me a lot because I was expecting cold weather, but I didn’t know that Denmark’s cold comes with a side of chilly winds!
 The good news is that I have gotten used to it now.

-What has your experience with student jobs/internships been like?
+What was your experience with student jobs/internships like?